 - Stress-related illnesses, such as anxiety and depression

-European researchers found that people who work 10 hours or more every day have a 60 per cent greater risk of cardiovascular problems, including heart attacks and angina.
+European researchers found that people who work 10 hours or more every day have a 60 percent greater risk of cardiovascular problems, including heart attacks and angina.
 We then get on the bus or into our cars and sit through the commute home.
 Then, after preparing dinner, we usually spend the evening sitting in front of a TV or another computer screen.
-This sedentary lifestyle is wreaking havoc with our physical and mental health.
+This sedentary lifestyle is wreaking havoc on our physical and mental health.
 It’s increasing our risks of: